cometa-rocks/cometa_documentation/cometa_actions.md

     </tr>
     <tr>
         <td>I can do a OIDC auth with username "{username}" and "{password}"</td>
-        <td>Do a login using OIDC Authentication, please use variables to mask sensitive values like passwords</td>
+        <td>Do a login using OIDC Authentication, and please use variables to mask sensitive values like passwords.</td>
         <td>
             <h4>Example 1</h4>
             <strong>Step 1:</strong> Select Action -> I can do a OIDC auth with username "{username}" and